RPi-Distro/pi-gen/README.md

 ### Customizable Settings
 * Can be set immediately after flashing, on micro SD card "boot" partition /payload directory
 * Or set later after booting
+* Depending on your interface, you may be able to lower delay by reducing NPERIODS in /etc/jackdrc.conf.
 * if JAMULUS_SERVER is defined, Jambox will automatically connect on boot, then power off after 2 hours.
 * AJ_SNAPSHOT files are stored in /home/pi/.config/aj_snapshot/